In this post...

 Conclusion:

-Hopefully, I have convinced you of my premise that ponchos, wraps, and shawls are a valuable layer to employ in your year-round wardrobe.
+Hopefully, I have convinced you of my premise that wraps, and shawls are a valuable layer to employ in your year-round wardrobe.
 I have linked below the photos of the exact (if still available) or similar items to my outfits.
 In addition, I have put together a bunch of great-looking pieces for you to consider.
 I purposely selected many different styles.
-They are items available for Petites up through plus-size ponchos.
-There are hooded ponchos as well as roll neck ponchos.
-There are Amazon ponchos as well as a darling J. Jill poncho.
+They are items available for Petites up through plus-size pieces.
+There are hooded capes as well as roll-neck wraps.
+There are Amazon items.
 Take your time and see if any of these items tickle your fashion fancy.

 XO,